 - Actions: What actions are suggested for pilot consideration to mitigate the risk (e.g. usage of de-ice, carb heat, changing flight levels, etc)

 - Content is prioritised and selected using incident and crash data; ensuring that the top reasons for fatal accidents are addressed (such as loss of control, inadequate response to engine failure, and weather)

 The first Alpha draft version of the handbook is now available and being tested as part of the pilot feedback group.
-An iterated Beta version will be made more publicly available later it the year.
+An iterated Beta version will be made more publicly available later in the year.

-Sample pages from Weather section version to illustrate the intended structure:
+Sample pages to illustrate the intended structure:

 Get in touch to get access to the Alpha version and become part of the pilot feedback group.